poornu1234/predict-flight-delay-using-r4ml/README.md

 The Intended audience of this code pattern is data scientists, who wish to apply scalable machine learning algorithms using R.

 This specific Code Pattern will provide a SVM (Suport Vector Machine) example to demonstrate the ease and power of R4ML in implementing scalable classification.
 R4ML provides various out-of-the-box algorithms to experiment with.
-For more information about additional R4ML functionality, support, documentation, and roadmap, please vist [R4ML](https://github.com/CODAIT/r4ml).
+For more information about additional R4ML functionality, support, documentation, and roadmap, please visit [R4ML](https://github.com/CODAIT/r4ml).

 ### What problem does it solve for developers?